pytroll/satpy/doc/source/faq.rst

 The above questions handle two different stages of parallellization: Dask workers and math library threading.

-The number of Dask workers affect in how many separate tasks are started, effectively telling how many chunks of the data are processed at the same time.
+The number of Dask workers affect how many separate tasks are started, effectively telling how many chunks of the data are processed at the same time.
 The more workers are in use, the higher also the memory usage will be.